Korchy/v_tools/README.md

-# DTools
+# VTools

 This is the selective fork of the 1D_Scripts adapted to Blender 2.93.

 Original 1D_Scripts: https://github.com/Cfyzzz/Scripts/blob/master/1D_Scripts.py

-Made by order of: Denis
+Made by order of: Denis Voloskov

 Adapted tools
 -
 _(old name) - (new name)_

-Loop Resolve - Loop Update
+Loop Resolve - Loop Improve

 Current add-on version
 -